oglinuk/zet/20220128030318/README.md

-# Q: How do you keep up-to-date in IT?
+# KUTD: How do you keep up-to-date in IT?

 Information Technology (IT) is a wonderful, expansive, and endlessly morphing industry.
 The problem is there is *so much to keep up with*.
 So